liss-h/single-gpu-passthrough/README.md

 - Gigabyte B550 AORUS Pro
 - AMD Ryzen R5 3600
 - AMD Radeon Vega 64 (to be passed through)
-- AMD Radeon HD 5450 (as the replacement gpu when the Vega is passed through)
+- AMD Radeon R5 240 OEM (as the replacement gpu when the Vega is passed through)

 <br>